bvallier/blog/_posts/2025-12-03-tinypivot-how-to-guide.markdown

 - Use the global search (Cmd+F) to find specific records
 - Export the filtered view to CSV

-## Scenario 2: Handling Large Datasets
+## Scenario 2: React Data Grid with Large Datasets

-When you're dealing with 10K+ rows, pagination keeps things snappy:
+When you're dealing with 10K+ rows, pagination keeps things snappy.
+Here's how to set up a **lightweight React pivot table** that handles large datasets efficiently:

 {% highlight tsx %}
-// React example
+// React data grid example
 import { DataGrid } from '@smallwebco/tinypivot-react'
 import '@smallwebco/tinypivot-react/style.css'